 The Hugh Sinclair Lecture is currently normally given during the autumn meeting of the Society, by an established scientist judged by the Society to have made a notable contribution to knowledge of atherosclerosis or thrombosis.
+A list of winners is found here.

 Dr Hugh Sinclair (1910 – 1990) was a nutritionist and a founder member of the Atherosclerosis Discussion Group (the forerunner of this Society).
 He enjoyed fine wines, fast cars, and was an astute collector of rare and historical medical texts.
 He never achieved his ambition of a Chair at the University of Oxford, not because of lack of talent, but because of his inability to bow to authority.
 He was a scientific prophet before his time, but his wayward manner and driving ambition made him difficult to work with.
 His extensive, detailed and potentially very important records of human nutrition during and after the second world war were never fully analysed and published; the latter part of his career was spent continually struggling to raise money to pursue his research independently at his own International Nutrition Foundation, based in his large house and converted stables in a village outside Oxford.